Kjili/boardgame-quickrules/root.rst

   | there is one quest deck, from which three cards are drawn for setup and these three are replenished during the game
   | quest suits need to match your clearing
   | exhausting the torch allows you to take the action on your character card
+  | gets a point for each hostile piece removed during battle (warriors, buildings and tokens)
   | **items**:
   | - exhausting an item flips it face down (and moves it from its track to the satchel), refreshing it flips it face up, damaging it puts it in the damaged slot, repairing it puts it in the satchel or its track
   | - teapots, coins and bags are put face up in their respective item tracks when gained, they are not exhausted